FBartos/zcurve/README.md

 More details from the fitted object can be extracted from the fitted object.
-For more statistics, as expected number of conducted studies, the file drawer ratio or Sorić’s FDR specify ‘all = TRUE’.
+For more statistics, as expected number of conducted studies, the file drawer ratio or Sorić’s FDR specify ‘all = TRUE’ (see Schimmack & Bartoš, 2023) .

 ``` r
 summary(fit, all = TRUE)